Rookout/docs/docs/java-container-tutorial.md

 sidebar_label: Containerized Java
 ---

-This short tutorial will walk you through the perfect Rookout deployment for containerized Java applications in just three quick steps.
+This short tutorial will walk you through the perfect Rookout deployment for containerized Java applications in three quick steps.

-If you have any follow-up questions, check out the full docs for the Rookout [Java Agent](jvm-setup) or reach out!
+For any follow-up questions, check out the full docs for the Rookout [Java Agent](jvm-setup) or reach out!

 ### Get Your Application

-First things first, choose an application
+First things first, choose an application.
 If you don't have one readily available, use our [sample application](https://github.com/Rookout/java-tutorial-2022).

 Start by: